Sierra County New Mexico

 Las Palomas Fountain next to the Geronimo Springs Museum in downtown Truth or Consequences NM

-Today’s Fiesta activities include the Miss Fiesta pageant, a parade, rodeos (motorcyle and traditional), a golf tournament, and – in Ralph Edwards Park – music, performance, and contests including a junk boat race and rubber duck race on the Rio Grande.
+Fiesta activities include the Miss Fiesta pageant, a parade, rodeos and calf roping, a golf tournament, and – throughout the downtown and at Ralph Edwards Park – music, performance, and contests including a junk boat race and rubber duck race on the Rio Grande.
 (Complete info is on the Fiesta website.)

-MainStreet Truth or Consequences partners with the Sierra County Tourism Board in the promotion of downtown Truth or Consequences, its Historic Hot Springs District and water sports on the Rio Grande.
-MainStreet Truth or Consequences is a community-based group dedicated to the revitalization and beautification of the downtown.
+MainStreet Truth or Consequences, a community-based group dedicated to the revitalization and beautification of the downtown, partners with the Sierra County Tourism Board in the promotion of downtown Truth or Consequences, its Historic Hot Springs District and water sports on the Rio Grande.

-MainStreet is also the group behind the monthly Second Saturday Art Hop, a night when many downtown businesses open their doors from 6-9pm.
+MainStreet is also the group behind the monthly Second Saturday Art Hop, a night when many downtown businesses open their doors from 6-9pm for gallery shows, shopping, dining, performance, and live music at T or C Brewing (and beyond).

 The bathhouses were the town’s biggest draw in the Hot Springs era, back when T or C was advertised as the City of Health.